 Women and children are the most vulnerable during transit.
 Often separated from their families, they risk being recruited into gangs, sexually violated, and left living and working on the streets.

-Venezuela continues to be plagued by malnutrition, lack of medical supplies, high homicide rates and the spread of diseases such as malaria.
+Venezuela continues to be plagued by malnutrition, lack of medical supplies, high homicide rates and the spread of diseases such as malaria and measles.

 Colombia struggles to provide lifesaving resources to hundreds of thousands of Venezuelans seeking safety and shelter.

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

-In 2018, the IRC launched an emergency response to this rapidly deteriorating crisis in the town of Cúcuta, Colombia, the principal crossing point for thousands of Venezuelans.
+In 2018, the IRC launched an emergency response to this rapidly deteriorating crisis in the city of Cúcuta, Colombia, the principal crossing point for thousands of Venezuelans.
 In 2019 we expanded our work to the city of Medellin where thousands of Venezuelans have sought refuge.
 We are focusing on protecting children and adolescents; protecting and empowering women; providing access to health care; and supporting people’s economic wellbeing.

-Inside Venezuela, the IRC will continue to work with partner organizations to deliver and scale up lifesaving support, including health and maternal care.
+Inside Venezuela, the IRC supports with partner organizations to deliver and scale up lifesaving support, including health and maternal care.